astronomer/astro-docs/cloud/stable/01_get-started/01_quickstart.md

 To access the Airflow UI of your new Deployment, wait a few minutes for your Webserver and Scheduler to spin up.

-For a full walk-through of the deployment creation and configuration process, check out our doc on [Configuring your Deployment and Deploying your Code](/docs/cloud/stable/deploy/deploy-cli/).
+For a full walk-through of the deployment creation and configuration process, refer to ["Deploy Code"](/docs/cloud/stable/deploy/deploy-cli/).

 > **Note:** To create an Airflow Deployment via the Astronomer CLI, run: `$ astro deployment create`.
 Learn more at ["CLI Quickstart"](https://www.astronomer.io/docs/cloud/stable/develop/cli-quickstart).